eftieell/intro_programming_2/src/chapters/lists_and_dicts/list_comprehension.md

 primes = [2, 3, 5, 7, 11, 13, 17, 19, 23]
 primes_squared = [prime*prime for prime in primes]
 ```
-For reference, here is the code that accomplishes the same task using a loop:
+For reference, here is the code that accomplishes the same task using a for-loop:
 ```python
 primes = [2, 3, 5, 7, 11, 13, 17, 19, 23]
 primes_squared = []